Things To Pack For Thailand (With Kids or Without!)

 We’ve travelled a lot with kids, currently racking up 13 flights with our kids in 8 countries.
 We’ve taken them from pre-crawling babies to primary age and we have no plans to stop!
 We’ve finally nailed flying with kids as well as travel in Thailand, so I thought it would be helpful to put together a list for families of things to pack for Thailand.
 What you pack of course depends on what kind of travel you are doing (long/short term, a lot of luggage vs backpacking, luxury vs budget) so the list caters for all travel styles.

-- 2 Things to pack for Thailand with kids
+- 2 Things to pack for Thailand (with kids or without!)

 If you haven’t yet booked it, get on it.
 Bangkok and the islands particularly book up fast and you don’t want to get caught between a dirty backpacker hostel and budget-blowing five star suites.
+We ended up in a tiny top-floor room with four beds for the six of us, because we didn’t book in advance!
 We book through Hotels Combined or Booking.com (click on the links to browse accommodation deals for families in Thailand).

 I believe Hep A and B, Typhoid and TB are recommended for Thailand (I am not providing medical advice, simply passing on what I know from experience).
 Check with your doctor and make your own decisions on what you get.
 (You may also want to get anti-malarials for certain northern areas of Thailand).
 We also got rabies jabs privately.